dimi-lab/MorphoSpectrum-MIL/Morphologic_Spectrum_Construction/README.md

 ### 3. Interactive Annotation

-In addition to visualization, PhenoCA provides an **interactive annotation panel** that allows pathologists to:
+In addition to visualization, MorphoCA provides an **interactive annotation panel** that allows pathologists to:

 - Select individual clusters;
 - Examine their morphology at multiple magnification levels;